Md. Gov. Martin O'Malley has issued a statement commending President Barack Obama's updated stance on same-sex marriage.

 In March, O'Malley signed a bill to legalize same-sex marriage in Maryland.
 If the bill survives an upcoming referendum, same-sex couples will be able to wed in the state beginning Jan.
 1.

-Cheh was a co-introducer of the Religious Freedom and Civil Marriage Equality Act of 2009 in the District.
-The city legalized gay marriage in December of that year, with the first same-sex couples tying the knot there on March 9, 2010.
+The District legalized gay marriage in December 2009, with the first same-sex couples tying the knot there on March 9, 2010.
+Virginia does not have same-sex marriage.

 On NBC Washington's Facebook page, many commenters were supportive of Obama's announcement.
 "Bravo, Mr. President, for demonstrating you want to be the president of all, not just those who share your beliefs," Larry Hoffer wrote.